 - Dump this shaggy mass onto the kitchen counter or smooth surface and quickly give it a few turns to avoid very dry spots.
 Some dry parts might remain and that is OK.
 The more you touch it and mix it, the tougher the baked scones will be.

-- Pat the mixture into a round, about 2-inches high.
+- Pat the mixture into a round, about 1-inch high.

-- Bake for about 20 minutes, until tops are golden and risen.
+- Bake for about 20 minutes, until tops are golden brown and risen.

-- You can freeze the unbaked triangles and bake directly from the freezer.
+- You can freeze the unbaked triangles and bake them directly from the freezer.

 Notes